grassrootseconomics/org-website/content/Blog/measure-dignity.md

 Slug: measure-dignity
 Summary: How do you measure dignity?

-Tags: dignity, dessertification, impact, trust
+Tags: dignity, desertification, impact, trust

-Although I spend most of my days in meetings with field tems, tech staff and lots of whiteboard strategizing, I love the opportunity to visit communities using their own Community Inclusion Currencies (CICs).
+Although I spend most of my days in meetings with field teams, tech staff and lots of whiteboard strategizing, I love the opportunity to visit communities using their own Community Inclusion Currencies (CICs).

 Last week I had the pleasure of accompanying a CIC veteran, Nadzua, to Kinango in Kwale County.
 We have registered over 30 community groups (Chamas) in the region who underwent training for Regenerative syntropic Agroforestry.
 Kinango, pictured below in the time we have been there, has gone from a semi-arid to fully arid.
 In 2021, they received less than 25mm of rainfall.
 With scattered drizzles here and there, the rivers ran dry and even the most drought resistant crops failed.